Lattice Reduction over Imaginary Quadratic Fields: Algebraic Lattices and Reduction

 \subsection{Definition of Algebraic Lattice Reduction}

 A lattice has infinitely many bases.
 The process of improving the quality of a given basis by some lattice-preserving transform is generically called lattice reduction.
 It is well known that a transformation matrix should be taken from a set of integer matrices that are invertible in $\mathbb{Z}$ for a real basis, while such transforms for a complex basis remain poorly understood.
 Denote $\mathrm{GL}_{n}\left(\mathbb{Z}\left[\xi\right]\right)$ as the set of invertible matrices in the matrix ring $M_{n\times n}\left(\mathbb{Z}\left[\xi\right]\right)$ and call a matrix in $\mathrm{GL}_{n}\left(\mathbb{Z}\left[\xi\right]\right)$ unimodular.
-To define algebraic lattice reduction, we need the following proposition.
-The proof is attributed to Kschischang and Feng \cite{Frank2014}.
+To define algebraic lattice reduction, we introduce a lemma to characterize the ``equivalence'' of two lattice bases.